Christchurch mosque shootings: World leaders

+The president of the People's Republic of China, Xi Jinping, sent a message of condolence to Governor-General Patsy Reddy, expressing his shock, sympathy, and grief.
+Separately, Premier Li Keqiang sent a message of condolence to Prime Minister Jacinda Ardern.

 People and countries mentioned by Tarrant

 Just before carrying out the attacks, Tarrant asked his audience to subscribe to YouTuber PewDiePie's channel in light of his then-ongoing rivalry with Indian channel T-Series.
 PewDiePie, real name Felix Kjellberg, has been accused of using far-right content in his videos.
 Kjellberg tweeted his condolences in reaction, saying he "felt absolutely sickened" to be mentioned by Tarrant.
 Kjellberg later called for the "subscribe to PewDiePie" movement to be discontinued, citing the attacks; "to have my name associated with something so unspeakably vile has affected me in more ways than I've let show."

 During the attacks, Tarrant played the song "Fire" by The Crazy World of Arthur Brown.
 In a Facebook post, singer Arthur Brown expressed "horror and sadness" at the use of his song during the attacks, and cancelled a planned instore appearance at Waterloo Records shortly after the shootings out of respect for the victims.

-In China, internet users expressed outrage and anger at the shooter praising their country's government.
+In China, internet users expressed outrage and anger at Tarrant praising their country's government.